-This reflects the growing concern that harmful communications that include “encouragement” for an individual to commit suicide actually present a significant stress factor in an individual’s decision to self harm or attempt suicide, and that by acting quickly to prevent this type of abuse, there is a mechanism to reduce the likelihood that an individual will make those choices to harm themselves.
+This reflects the growing concern that harmful communications that include “encouragement” for an individual to commit suicide present a significant stress factor in an individual’s decision to self harm or attempt suicide.
+The law aims to help Police to act quickly to prevent this type of abuse in order to help reduce the likelihood that an individual will make those choices to harm themselves.

 - What does “inciting, counselling , or procuring another person to commit suicide” look like?

 In essence this means encouraging someone to commit suicide.
 For example a message that says “You are worthless, why don’t you just kill yourself” or “Just go and kill yourself” may be interpreted as being incitement to suicide.

 - Who do I report this to if I think it is happening to me?

 If someone is encouraging you to hurt yourself you should report this to the NZ Police.
 If you think you or someone else’s life is in immediate danger, you should call 111.
 If you are unsure of whether this Act might apply to you or someone you know, you can call Netsafe for advice.

 - What is the punishment for inciting someone to suicide?

 The legislation says that you could be sentenced to up to 3 years imprisonment for inciting someone to suicide.

 - What are the signs if someone I know online is thinking about suicide or self harm?